Salvador Nasralla: Political career

-Nasralla has been harshly critical of the Honduran government since the 1980s.
-In particular, he has pinpointed widespread corruption at the highest levels of government as the main cause of the problems that afflict Honduran society.

-Creation of the PAC and 2013 presidential candidacy
+2013 presidential campaign

-With the living standards of many Hondurans deteriorating – perceived as resulting from traditional politicians' indifference or incompetence – Nasralla, Luis Redondo, and others formed the Anti-Corruption Party (PAC).
+Before 2013, Nasralla, Luis Redondo, and others formed the Anti-Corruption Party (PAC).
 By August 2013, the PAC was officially recognized as a political party by the Supreme Electoral Tribunal of Honduras, appointing Nasralla as its president and Rafael Virgilio Padilla Paz as vice president.
 This enabled Nasralla to participate in the 2013 presidential election.
 He was the official presidential candidate for the PAC in the November 2013 elections.
-He received 418.443 votes, 13.43% of the total.
+He received 418,443 votes, 13.43% of the total.
 In a 2019 interview, Nasralla claimed that he had actually won the election with 1,066,000 votes, but due to the absence of his party's representatives at the polling stations, the majority parties — the National Party, National Party, and Liberty and Refoundation (Libre) — were able to manipulate the vote counts against him.

 Throughout his campaign, Nasralla was openly critical of the three major political parties in Honduras.
 In his interactions with the media, he stated, "The worst thing that can happen to Honduras is [the election of] Partido Libre or Partido Nacional, the two extremist parties that have plunged the country into underdevelopment."
 He further commented on the similarity between the Liberal and National Parties, describing them as "the same thing," with one representing the extreme right and the other the extreme left.
 Additionally, Nasralla clarified his stance regarding the Liberty and Refoundation Party (Libre), emphasizing that he had "nothing to do with Libre," in response to what he perceived as an extensive campaign by the nationalists to associate him with that political faction.

 These assertions gained further credibility a decade later when the U.S. Attorney's Office for the Southern District of New York provided a summary of evidence, just months before the trial of former Honduran President Juan Orlando Hernández was set to begin.
 The allegations detailed in this evidence include electoral fraud in both the 2013 and 2017 elections, alongside accusations of bribery and protection afforded to drug traffickers, including the notorious Sinaloa cartel.
 These were part of the shocking revelations from the New York Prosecutor's Office regarding the case against the former president.

 During the party's registration process, the Scout movement of Honduras raised concerns about the PAC's use of the fleur-de-lis, an emblem also associated with the international Scout movement.
 Ultimately, both parties agreed to a resolution regarding the use of the insignia.